 Outdoor Research Helium Bivvy Bag - an absolute banger if you’re willing to fork out the cash.
 This hooped bivvy bag is kind of like a tent bivvy hybrid.
 It weighs just over 500 grams but has the added benefit of being hooped which means if the weather does turn fowl you aren’t eating bivvy material all night long.
 This makes it feel much more spacious although obviously less so than a tent.
 Excellent for longer treks and bikepacking expeds.

 Weight: 448 grams(excluding bag)

-Hammocks are the Marmite (or Vegemite if you’re one of them) of the camping world.
+Hammocks are the Marmite (or Vegemite if you’re one of them) of the wild camping world.
 It’s love it or hate it.
-For some, hammocks provide the comforting rock experienced as a baby swaying in the cot without a care in the world.
+For some wild campers, hammocks provide the comforting rock experienced as a baby swaying in the cot without a care in the world.